A Little More About Me

 MY SPIRITUAL PILGRIMAGE

 Intrigued, I attended Father Keating’s lecture on prayer that evening where he stood, front and center on the stage, speaking for about ninety minutes without the use of a podium or notes.
-He spoke both extemporaneously and compellingly to a packed-out church on the importance of taking the time out of our busy daily schedules to make a connection with God.
+He spoke both extemporaneously and compellingly to a packed-out church on the importance of taking the time out of our busy daily lives and schedules to make a connection with God.
 (Keating likened it to sending God many short emails throughout the day.
 Today we would just text or FaceTime God.)
 To my ears, it sounded like a Christian version of meditation; he referred to it as Centering Prayer.
 I left the church that night with a well-fed soul, an armful of Fr.
 Keating’s books, and a commitment to learn more.
+(Editor’s note: Father Thomas Keating, who was a pioneer in his teaching of centering prayer and interfaith dialogue died yesterday, October 25, 2018 at age 95.
+He has had such a profound influence on me for so many years I feel a personal loss.
+Although he is no longer with us physically, no doubt, his ministry and spiritual legacy will continue for years to come)

 Today, with more than twenty years having now passed since my introduction to Christian “meditation” (thank you, Fr.
 Keating), I’m the one standing in front of people sharing the “good news” of contemplative prayer.
 During that period of time, I have immersed myself in the scriptures; absorbed the writings of both the Desert Fathers (and Mothers) as well as modern-day theologians; studied and practiced prayer of all types and methods, attended countless silent prayer retreats and seminars; been personally mentored by a spiritual director, and led contemplative prayer groups locally.